jessemonroy650/top-phonegap-mistakes/alternatives-to-jquery-mobile.md

 http://www.jscripters.com/popular-jquery-alternatives/

-*5 Things You Should Stop Doing With jQuery* http://modernweb.com/2013/05/06/5-things-you-should-stop-doing-with-jquery/
+*5 Things You Should Stop Doing With jQuery*<br />
+http://modernweb.com/2013/05/06/5-things-you-should-stop-doing-with-jquery/

-# Stop Using Document Ready
+1. Stop Using Document Ready
-# Stop Using The Wrong Iterator
+2. Stop Using The Wrong Iterator
-# Stop Using ?this?
+3. Stop Using "this"
-# Stop Using ALL THE jQUERIES
+4. Stop Using ALL THE jQUERIES
-# Stop Using jQuery?
+5. Stop Using jQuery...